SK-Jabed/PrimeScope-News-Server/README.md

-# LostFinder - Server-Side 🚀
+# PrimeScope News - Server-Side 🚀

 ## 📄 Project Overview

-**Welcome to LostFinder - A Find and Lost items related website !!!** The server-side implementation of **LostFinder** designed to handle authentication, item management, and real-time notifications, forming the backbone of the platform.
+**Welcome to PrimeScope News - A Find and Lost items related website !!!** The server-side implementation of **LostFinder** designed to handle authentication, item management, and real-time notifications, forming the backbone of the platform.
 The backend built with Node.js and Express.js, it ensures secure, scalable, and fast data operations, supporting the frontend's needs.
 It provides a robust data structure for managing lost and found items, user profiles, and notifications.

 ---